Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company states it used the IUCN referencing system to identify species of conservation concern but does not provide a list of the species.
+The company has also identified species of conservation concern, referencing the IUCN Red List and CITES system of species classification.

 • Y